julian36alvarez/PascalFC/README.md

 ## lab01a

+1. rm

         rm lab01a.pfc

+2. edit

          nano lab01a.pfc

+3.    compile

             pfccomp lab01a.pfc lab01a.lis lab01a

+4. bug

          nano lab01a.lis

+5. Execute

         pint lab01a lab01a.pm

 ## lab01b